openefsa/efsa-catalogues/README.md

 *Please note that, before importing a new catalogue, it is necessary to close the current catalogue.*

-After clicking on the '**Import Catalogue**' option, a new window appears that allows the selection of the *'.ecf'* file to import.
+After clicking on the '**Import Catalogue**' option, a new window appears that allows for the selection of the *'.ecf'* file to import.
 Click on the '**Open**' button to start the import process.
 A notification will be displayed when the process is successfully completed.

 ## List of Catalogues